CartoDB/mobile-sdk/docs/guides/02-SDK-and-CARTO-tools.md

 1. Upload your data to CARTO, create a new map with CARTO Builder, and apply map custom styling with CartoCSS.
 2. Use the [Mobile Tile Packager](https://github.com/CartoDB/mobile-tile-packager) tool to create the offline map data package.
 3. Load the package file to the mobile device - you can have your app download it from your server, or add it as bundled asset to your app.
-4. Add the map to MapView, as a VectorTileLayer, from MBTilesTileDataSource and CartoCSS.
+4. Add the map to MapView, as a `VectorTileLayer`, from `MBTilesTileDataSource` and CartoCSS.

 This method enables you to get both optimized vector tiles and suitable CartoCSS styling for your map.